softaria/math-processor/README.md

 * equiv - check if two expressions are equivalent
 * mirror - parse the provided expression and return its canonical SymPy form

-If the custom method ends with error it returns following json:
+If the custom method ends with error it returns following JSON:

 The negative result is: